LynneFlute/Flautissimo/about.md

 ## Flautissimo

 Flautissimo rehearses from 7-9pm every Friday in term time.
 We play a variety of music from classical to contemporary, including compositions by our two resident composers.
-Our instruments range from the contrabass to the piccolo, with Flautissimo owning contrabass, bass and alto flutes, which are played by members.
+Our repertoire uses the full range of flutes and we own contrabass, bass and alto flutes for our members to play.

 Membership costs £45 per term.